House of Hope

-The House of Hope accommodates twelve girls and exists to restore the family structure that girls have lost as a result of being abandoned or abused.
-These brave girls bond together to form a new family unit under the supervision of a Tia, or House Mom.
-Much like a nuclear family, girls eat meals together, complete assigned chores, and spend time studying the bible in order to grow spiritually.
-Because the House of Hope exists, girls can begin to heal and focus on their futures, as they are loved and nurtured through their restoration.
+Much like a family unit, the girls eat meals together, complete assigned chores, and spend time studying the Bible in order to grow spiritually.
+Because the House of Hope exists, girls can begin to heal and focus on their futures, as they are loved and nurtured in a safe, stable home environment.

-Our family sponsorship program helps fund the daily needs of the girls in the home, and reinforces our efforts to create a family-oriented environment.
-Restoring a sense of family to these precious children enables them to concentrate on their education and better equips them to achieve their dreams.
+Our family sponsorship program helps fund the daily needs of the girls living at House of Hope, and reinforces our efforts to create a family-oriented environment.
+Restoring a sense of family to these children gives them the strength and support to concentrate on their education and better equips them to break the cycle of poverty and achieve their dreams.